GoogleCloudPlatform/database-assessment/docs/index.md

-# Optimus Prime Database Assessment Utility
+# Database Migration Advisor

-## Oracle to Google Cloud
+## Moving Oracle Workloads to Google Cloud

-- Get the recommended Google Cloud configuration your current Oracle environments .
+- Get the recommended Google Cloud configuration your current Oracle environments.
-- Assessment based on workload.
+- Facts based approach to sizing that leverages metadata from your environment.
-- Support 11g to 21c
+- Support all flavors of Oracle from 11g to 21c - Exadata, RDS, and OCI workloads included
+- Leverages AWR data (requires tuning and diagnostics pack for Oracle) or statspack for sizing.

+## Quick Start

+Grab the collection scripts from the latest release [here](https://github.com/GoogleCloudPlatform/oracle-database-assessment/releases/latest).

+Instructions for execution are included in the README bundled with the collection scripts.